BonusPlay/bonusplay.pl/README.md

-This is bonusplay.pl website version 3.0 [current]
+This is bonusplay.pl website version 2.0
 It probably contains unused code here and there.
 Uploading it for archive purposes.